Skip to Main Content

 3. User-friendly loan process

-Still, you should apply with the credit union before visiting the dealership.
+Applying for preapproval from a credit union before visiting the dealership can give you an advantage in negotiation and set you up to get the best rate.
 Not all dealerships work with credit unions, and if you can become a member, you will likely get the best deal when working directly with the credit union.
 Plus, you will already have a competitive loan offer when you start car shopping — and you won’t have to pay dealer markup on your rate.

 4. Credit unions have many other benefits